Can you build muscle with resistance bands? How do they compare with free weights like barbells and dumbbells? Here’s everything you need to know.

 If your joints tend to flare up during a particular lift, it’s worth experimenting with resistance bands to see if they feel better than their free weight counterparts.

-One of the other benefits of resistance bands, which you don’t get with free weights, is something known as accommodating resistance.
+One of the other benefits of resistance bands, which you don’t get with free weights, is something known as accommodating resistance, which is another form of variable resistance training.

 What exactly do I mean by that?